conaticus/FileExplorer/docs/file_system_operation_commands.md

 ## Parameters

-- `file_path`: The path to the file to be opened.
+- `path`: The path to the file to be opened.
 This should be a string representing the absolute path to the file.

 ## Returns